prakashlab/squid-tracking/GravMachine_Install_Ubuntu_18_04_CUDA.md

 	sudo apt-get install python3-tk

-If you got this far, you are now ready to run some really kickass experiments with gravity machine!

 ## 6. GUI dependencies (There are specific dependencies to make sure the Qt GUI works)

 Make sure that only PyQt5 is installed and not alongside earlier versions